The OlyverApp Blog

 Five Signs You're Overspending on Lawyers

-Lawyers play an important role in business development, and having effective counsel is a must.
-But some attorneys charge exhorbitant fees and don't begin to add value commensurate to what you're paying.
-Below are five signs you're overpaying for legal services.
+Lawyers can play an important role in business development, and having effective counsel is important.
+But too many attorneys and firms don't add value commensurate to what you pay them.
+Below are five signs you're spending too much on legal services.

-• You’re being charged over $1,000.00/hr.
+You’re being charged over $1,000.00/hr.
 Bill Gates and Jeff Bezos can afford to pay lawyers who charge $1,500.00 an hour.
 You . . . not so much.
-It’s also highly unlikely that your business has the kind of highly complex issues requiring big firm attorneys.
-Unless FBI agents show up at your office wondering if they brought enough handcuffs for everyone, don’t pay a premium for services almost any lawyer can do.
+So why use the most expensive lawyers in town for basic services?
+Find a cost-effective solo practitioner instead.

-• They keep giving you reams of unintelligible documents.
-If basic documents like bylaws and nondisclosure agreements are 50 pages long and read like the collective works of Dante, you’re being done a disservice.
-The idea is to make your life easier, not give you a bunch of unintelligible paperwork so you have to call (and pay) repeatedly for an explanation of how it all applies.
-You shouldn’t need Cliffs Notes to understand a shareholder’s agreement.
+They give you reams of unintelligible documents.
+Basic documents like bylaws and nondisclosure agreements shouldn't be 50 pages long and read like the collective works of Dante.
+Your lawyer should make your life easier, not give you unintelligible paperwork so you have to call (and pay) her to explain it.

-• They nickel and dime you.
-Did you bump into your lawyer waiting for a table at a restaurant, ask her quick question, and get a bill for $125.00?
-Find someone who will answer the same question for a beer, or, better yet, because she’s genuinely interested in how your business is doing.
+They nickel and dime you.
+Did you bump into your lawyer waiting for a table at a restaurant, ask a quick question, and get a bill for $425.00?
+Plenty of lawyers would have answered the same question for a beer, or, better yet, because they're genuinely interested in helping you.
+Hire one of them.

-• You never meet with just one lawyer.
-If there are three lawyers in the room every time you meet - no matter how simple the issue - you’re almost certainly being overcharged.
+You never meet with just one lawyer.
+There shouldn't be three lawyers at every meeting.
 If you own a small technology company, are discussing employment practices, and Bob from the Oil and Gas Division has been asked to sit in, something is amiss.

 Want more tips for running your business?
 Follow OlyverApp on Twitter and LinkedIn.